 First, the masterclass component will include several sessions presented by experts from various disciplines to introduce a rich set of frameworks for understanding and interpreting visual media.
 These sessions will provide legal scholars with multidisciplinary frameworks for thinking and writing about visual images.
-Attendees will also have the opportunity to workshop ideas for their own projects.

 Second, masterclass attendees will be invited to participate in a follow-on roundtable discussion of their draft papers that will be held during September 2020 at the same location.
 The convening committee will issue a separate call for drafts for this second event.

 All correspondence, including the submission of abstracts, should be directed to Professor Amy Landers at PicturingTruth@gmail.com

 This page will be updated with Masterclass expert names and biographies and more conference information soon.